nebogeo/creative-kids-coding-cornwall/doc/docs.md

 ###cylinder(blocktype, position_point, radius, height):
 example: `cylinder(STONE_BRICK,point(0,0,0),6,20)`

-Builds a cylinder of stone brick in the center of the world radius 6, height 20.
+Builds a cylinder of stone brick in the centre of the world radius 6, height 20.

 ![A cylinder image](https://github.com/nebogeo/dbscode/raw/master/doc/images/cylinder.png "How a cylinder works")